 What is Gerrymandering?

 Gerrymandering, the partisan drawing of voting maps, has always been a part of American politics.
-The term itself dates back to 1812 and incorporates the name of Eldridge Gerry, governor of Massachusetts, who signed a bill approving voting maps that favored his party.
-At the time, the Boston Gazette suggested that the contorted shape of the districts resembled a salamander.
+The term itself dates back to 1812 and incorporates the name of Elbridge Gerry, governor of Massachusetts, who signed a bill approving voting maps that favored his party.
+At the time, the Boston Gazette suggested that the contorted shape of one district resembled a salamander.
 Thus, we now use the term gerrymander to refer to voting districts specifically created to advantage one political party over another.

 Why is Impartial Redistricting Important?

 North Carolina is one of the most gerrymandered states in the nation resulting in state legislative races that are unfairly designed to favor one political party over another.
 Redistricting reform is critically important in North Carolina to ensure fair elections.

 LWV-Wake's Redistricting Committee is actively advocating for a transparent process that incorporates impartial criteria for creating voting maps.
 The committee meets with legislators, observes legislative sessions, develops educational materials, makes presentations to the community, and writes letters to the editor.
 If you are a LWV-Wake member interested in joining the Redistricting Committee, please contact co-chairs Dianna Wynn at firstname.lastname@example.org or Sheila Denn at email@example.com.

 The resources below provide information for those wanting to learn more about redistricting reform and how to end gerrymandering.
 Many of the documents are useful for sharing with your legislators.
 (Simply click on the words in blue text to download PDF documents.)

 - Basic Fact Sheet - This one-page basic fact sheet summarizes the principles of impartial redistricting that the League supports and lists the benefits to legislators and voters.